Easter Bilby: Concept and stories

 The Easter Bilby concept emerged a number of times in the mid-late 20th century.
 In March 1968, a 9-year-old schoolgirl, Rose-Marie Dusting, wrote a story titled "Billy the Aussie Easter Bilby", which was published in 1997.
-The story helped catalyse the public's interest in saving the bilby.
+The story helped catalyze the public's interest in saving the bilby.
 The tradition of an Easter Bilby providing Easter eggs began in the Hawthorn Junior Field Naturalists Club between 1976 and 1983 thanks to Malcolm Turner, while Tony Robinson of the South Australian National Parks Service, has also been credited with suggesting the Easter Bilby as a substitute for the Easter Bunny around 1980.
-In 1991, Nicholas Newland from the campaign group Foundation for Rabbit-Free Australia also promoted the idea of the Easter Bilby to raise awareness about the environmental damage that introduced rabbits cause and to replace the Easter Bunny with true native wildlife.
+In 1991, Nicholas Newland from the campaign group Foundation for Rabbit-Free Australia also promoted the idea of the Easter Bilby to raise awareness about the environmental damage that accidentally introduced rabbits cause and to replace the Easter Bunny with true native wildlife.

 In 1993, Australian children's author Jeni Bright wrote a story called Burra Nimu, the Easter Bilby.
 It tells how Burra, a shy but brave bilby, decides to save the land from the rabbits and foxes who are ruining it.
 It is illustrated by Australian illustrator Janet Selby.

 Australian children's book author and illustrator Irena Sibley produced three Easter Bilby books between 1994 and 2000, including the best selling The Bilbies' First Easter, published by Silver Gum Press in 1994.

 In 1994, Ali Garnett and Kaye Kessing produced an ‘Easter Bilby’ children’s book with the support of Foundation for Rabbit-Free Australia and the Australian Government’s Department of the Environment and Heritage.
 It was followed by the ‘Easter Bilby Action Pack’ the following year, and ‘Easter Bilby’s Secret’ in 1999.
 A related Easter Bilby pantomime was also produced and performed in several capital cities around Australia.

 In 2024, Banjo Frog's Concert Spectacular by Kristin Martin and Bianca Richardson was published as a successor to Ali Garnett and Kaye Kessing's Easter Bilby books, with support from the Foundation for Rabbit Free Australia.
 This picture book highlights the issues caused by rabbits in Australia, with the Easter Bilby as a hero recruiting children to help save the native wildlife.